prof-welch-psu-ist/minesweeper2030/README.md

 [Scala](https://www.scala-lang.org/) is an example of JVM-based language that is functional-first (somewhat closely related in lineage to Java) that has "true" first class support for singleton types.
-Here's how it would look in scala 3:
+Here's how the algebraic type for `TileType` would look in scala 3:
 ```scala 3
 sealed trait TileType // traits are like interfaces in Java (applies to: `sealed` too)
 object TileType: